FAQ

 USA Swimming provides insurance that covers swimmers at swim practice and meets.

-In USA Swimming, a swim season refers to the period during which swimmers train and compete in meets.
+USA Swimming defines a swim season as the period during which swimmers train and compete in meets.
 There are typically two main seasons:

-Ends with championship meets like STAGS, TAGS, Sectionals, in January and Febuary
+• Ends with championship meets like STAGS, TAGS, and Sectionals

 You will pay 1 registration fee per year